stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 ## Customizing the Default ID Site

-Based on your ID Site requirements, you may need to customize the ID Site's look and feel or even use the default ID site as a base for enhancement.
+Based on your ID Site requirements, you may need to customize the ID Site's look and feel or use the default ID site as a base for enhancements.
 This section will explain how you can leverage the existing Stormpath ID Site source code to make modifications.

 {% docs info %}
-Customizing an ID Site requires features that are available on Lite Plans and above.
+ID Site Customization requires features that are available on Lite Plans and above.
 More information about pricing can be found [here](https://stormpath.com/pricing/)
 {% enddocs %}

 {% docs info %}